How to Repair Your Nails After AcrylicsAugust 11, 2022

-As far as artificial nail enhancements go, acrylic nails are among the most popular.
-But — as with most things that are fake — they are not without downsides.
+As far as artificial nail enhancements go, acrylic nails are among the most popular — but they’re not without downsides.
 If acrylics are not applied and removed properly, this can lead to nail breaking, thinness, brittleness, peeling and splitting over time.
 If you’re searching for the best way to remove your acrylics or your nail beds are in desperate need of a nail detox post-acrylics, you’ve come to the right place.
 Ahead, we share helpful tips for nail maintenance so you can nurse your nails back to tip-top shape after they’ve been put through the wringer.

 Cut Your Nails